wellcomecollection/catalogue-pipeline/pipeline/README.md

 ```
 (Data source queue) => Transformer => Recorder => ID Minter => Matcher => Merger => Ingestor
 ```
-Each service in the pipeline is topped with reading SNS topic, and tailed with pushing to queue.
+Each service in the pipeline has an input of an SNS topic that it subscribes to and after it has worked on that message, pushes its result to a SQS queue.

 We use AWS SNS / SQS for this, there are talks of abstracting that out.